-I co-direct the ALPS lab (Albany Lab for Privacy Security) at the Department of Computer Science at the University of Albany.
+I co-direct ALPS (Albany Lab for Privacy & Security) in the Computer Science Department.

 My research interests revolve around information security, privacy, and trust in modern information systems.
 I am interested in developing theories and mechanisms for protecting information in complex systems such as online social networks and for enabling data sharing while preserving user privacy.
 In addition to the theories in the security domain, I am inspired by the work in formal methods, knowledge representation and reasoning, data mining, and information system design among others.

 - Theoretical models and mechanisms for specification, verification, analysis, and testing of access control policies

 - Privacy in online social networks

 - Privacy-preserving data sharing and mining of complex data such as graphs

 - Privacy-enhancing technologies in domains such as web and location-based services